The Day of the Roses: Plot

 In Part 2, the inquest, flashbacks, and use of archive news coverage continue.
 Many rescuers risk their own lives to save the injured.
 Even when ordered to leave due to the danger of further collapse, many refuse to abandon survivors, and many are traumatized by what they saw.
 In all, they find 83 dead.
 Soon Ormond comes under attack for saying that it was the condition of the locomotive's wheels that contributed to the accident, since while $200 million has been allocated to repair the network's tracks, there is no money to also repair the locomotives.
 The families of the dead try to cope, while Gerry Buchtmann, who went to Granville while on sick leave from his emergency responder job has to fight to keep his job, since the powers that be want to fire him for doing just that.
 In spite of pressure, the coroner finds that the locomotive's condition contributed to the accident.
-Osman later learns that even though the rail company knew this type of locomotive was dangerous due to a derailment 11 months before Granville, they took no steps to lower the speed on this line because it came from an electoral district that often decided national elections and the government did not want to anger the voters by making their train late.
+In an unfortunate jumble of incoherent claims, Osman later learns that even though the rail company knew this type of locomotive was dangerous due to a derailment 11 months before Granville, they took no steps to lower the speed on this line because it came from an electoral district that often decided national elections and the government did not want to anger the voters by making their train late.
 We return to the memorial service, while on screen captions tell us what happened to some of the people involved in the crash and the investigation.